Halliday McCartney

 He served as Counsellor to the Chinese Legation in London for the remaining 30 years of his life.
 Notably, he oversaw the capture and detainment of Chinese nationalist leader Sun Yat-Sen at the Chinese Legation in 1896.
 (Note: "Sir Halliday Macartney's long official connexion with China had made him almost a Chinaman in feeling.
 This was shown by the action he took in the kidnapping of a Chinese reformer in London.
 The man, who was a member of the medical profession, escaped deportation and execution only by the energetic intervention of Lord Salisbury at the instance of Mr. Cantlie and Sir Patrick Manson, whom the prisoner contrived to acquaint with his perilous situation.")
 Macartney intended to deport Sun Yat-Sen back to the Qing Empire for execution, but the intervention of Sun's ally and former teacher Sir James Cantlie turned the imprisonment into a press sensation, and brought public support to Sun.
 Macartney released Sun Yat-Sen after 12 days of detainment, under pressure from the foreign office.
 The incident greatly raised Sun Yat-Sen's public profile as a reformer and revolutionary, and gave his movement more clout; Sun would go on to lead the revolution that overthrew the Qing and found the Republic of China.

-Macartney re-married in 1884 Jeanne Léon du Satoy, daughter of the French portrait painter Jacques Léon du Sautoy, of Fontainebleau (1817-1895).
+Macartney remarried in 1884 Jeanne Léon du Satoy, daughter of the French portrait painter Jacques Léon du Sautoy, of Fontainebleau (1817–1895).
 Lady Macartney died at Hove, near Brighton, on 9 September 1902, and was interred at Dundrennan Abbey, Kirkcudbrightshire, Scotland seven days later.
 Sir Halliday died on 8 June 1906 at his home, Kenbank, St John's Town of Dalry and was also buried at Dundrennan Abbey.